 Suppose that you've created an ad group to advertise your car dealership’s latest lineup and you've included keywords like fuel efficient cars and 2015 electric cars.
 We use contextual targeting to identify and place your ad on Display Network pages that match those keywords.

 When your topic matches a web page’s central theme, your ad is eligible to show on that web page.
-Whether your ad actually shows there is determined by a number of factors such as your language and location targeting.
+Whether your ad actually shows there is determined by a number of factors, such as your language and location targeting.

 Let's imagine again that you want to show ads about electric cars that are for sale.
 You could add the sub-topic Cars & Vehicles > Vehicle Shopping > Vehicle Specs, Reviews & Comparisons to your ad group.
-This would help you target all pages on the Display Network related to car reviews and comparisons, regardless of whether your exact keywords appear on the page.
+This would help you target all the pages on the Display Network related to car reviews and comparisons, regardless of whether your exact keywords appear on the page.